wyndhams/ga-project-4-backend/README.md

 I therefore set out to create a curated database of festivals, initially for electronic dance music (as this is my own area of interest / passion), that could be perused by an audience to find a new festival for the summer.
 I also wanted to display information about the festival including location, cost, size, time of year etc. in order for users to make an informed decision.
 Another concept that I wanted to embed in the design of the application was the ability for users to favourite festivals which could then be displayed in their own account page.

-I was aware that working solo would make some of these targets unachievable given the limited time available so I created a wireframe, as below, of each of the pages and features that I wanted to include and (in orange) stretch targets should I have any addtional time at the end fo the project.
+I was aware that working solo would make some of these targets unachievable given the limited time available so I created a wireframe, as below, of each of the pages and features that I wanted to include and (in orange) stretch targets should I have any additional time at the end for the project.
 I used the free online tool, Excallidraw to create the below wireframe.

 <img src="./README_images/excalidraw-wireframe.png">